 “Okay.
 And the bad news?”

 “Two flavours,” he sighed.
 “First, Julie’s too shaken up right now to remember any more, and then when Clarke went to check the records being stored in the mansion himself?
 The ones detailing the servants for that period of time were missing.
-Jeeves recalls a small fire some time last year, shortly after the LaMilles transferred those very same records to the house.”
+Jeeves recalls a small fire some time last year, shortly after the LaMilles transferred those very same records to the house for storage.”

 “How convenient,” Luci said dryly.

 “My thoughts exactly.
 Second problem, Chartreuse called Clarke with an update.
-It seems that Shady is making another play for Carrie in the present, which could render all of our efforts to restore this timeline to a sense of normalcy rather moot.”
+Something Carrie said makes our resident mystic think Shady is going to make another attempt on Carrie’s life.
+Which could render all of our efforts to restore this timeline to a sense of normalcy rather moot.”